-First things first, I’m not talking about everyday rituals like get up, have coffee and go to work, these are different type of everyday rituals.
+First things first, I’m not talking about everyday rituals like get up, have coffee and go to work, these are different types of everyday rituals.
 When we think of our mood, we often think of just being in a good mood or a bad mood.
 But, here’s the truth, there is a lot in between these two extremes.
 Things like stress, daily habits, physical stress, and so many other factors go into how we feel.

-Your mood is not just good or bad, but can include being stressed, anxious, fearful, relaxed and calm, tense and agitated.
+Your mood is not just good or bad but can include being stressed, anxious, fearful, relaxed and calm, tense and agitated.

 If sometimes you feel like you don’t have balanced moods, or that you are constantly one extreme or another, it might be time to take a look at your habits, everyday rituals, and how you spend your time.
 Remember this: your behaviors have such a large impact on your moods and how you feel.

 Here’s something surprising, there are many things in your everyday life, even some you don’t have control of, that can change your mood.
 The more you understand about mood changes, the more you can decide what lifestyle changes will help the best with your mood-boosting rituals.